robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-<code>Control + Alt + H</code> is one of my favourites: it will show the call hierarchy for whatever method your cursor happens to be within.
+<kbd>Control + Alt + H</kbd> is one of my favourites: it will show the call hierarchy for whatever method your cursor happens to be within.
 This brings up the Call Hierarchy view and shows each chain of parseable method calls that reaches the current method: this is the caller hierarchy.
 </P>

 <div class="separator" style="clear: both; text-align: center;">